OrchardCMS/OrchardCore/src/docs/guides/contributing/reviewing-pull-requests.md

 ## Backporting Pull Requests to Another Branch

-Occasionally, you may find it necessary to cherry-pick a pull request into a release branch after it has been merged into main.
-To facilitate this process, we've established a dedicated workflow called backport.
+Occasionally, you may find it necessary to cherry-pick a pull request into a release branch after it has been merged into `main`.
+To facilitate this process, we've established a dedicated workflow called `backport`.

 To initiate the backporting process, simply leave a comment on the pull request you wish to backport.
 The comment should contain the following command: `/backport to release/1.8`.
 This command serves as a trigger for the backporting workflow, seamlessly bringing the desired pull request into the specified branch.